What Does a Booking Agent Actually Do?

 On any given day, an agent might spend the morning going through incoming offers from promoters across different cities.
 Each one needs to be assessed.
 Is the fee right for where this artist is in their career?
 Is the venue the right fit?
 Does the routing make sense alongside other confirmed dates?

-They are responsible for understanding where an artist sits in the market and what kinds of shows make sense right now.
-Moving an artist too fast can damage their standing.
-Moving too slowly can stall momentum that took years to build.
+Understanding where an artist sits in the market and what kinds of shows make sense right now.
+Moving too fast can damage standing.
+Moving too slowly can stall momentum.

 But here is what actually happens in practice.
 A good agent often ends up going far beyond bookings.
 Because they are so invested in the artist's trajectory, so close to how the live career is developing, they naturally start advising on positioning, on timing, on decisions that technically belong to a manager.
 Not because it is their job.
 Because they care.